-Figure IV.4: pencil splitting with the additional outer halos

-The NEMO model computes equation terms with the help of mask arrays (0 on land points and 1 on sea points).
-It is easily readable and very efficient in the context of a computer with vectorial architecture.
-However, in the case of a scalar processor, computations over the land regions become more expensive in terms of CPU time.
-It is worse when we use a complex configuration with a realistic bathymetry like the global ocean where more than 50 % of points are land points.
+Figure IV.4: pencil splitting with the additional outer halos when we use a complex configuration with a realistic bathymetry like the global ocean where more than 50 % of points are land points.
 For this reason, a pre-processing tool can be used to choose the mpp domain decomposition with a maximum number of only land points processors, which can then be eliminated.
-(For example, the mpp\optimiz tools, available from the DRAKKAR web site.)
+(For example, the mpp_optimiz tools, available from the DRAKKAR web site.)
 This optimisation is dependent on the specific bathymetry employed.
-The user then chooses optimal parameters jpni, jpnj and jpnij with $jpnij < jpni \times jpnj$ , leading to the elimination of $jpni \times jpnj - jpnij$ land processors.
-When those parameters are specified in module $par\oce.F90$ , the algorithm in the inimpp2 routine sets each processor's parameters (nbound, nono, noea,...) so that the land-only processors are not taken into account.
+The user then chooses optimal parameters jpni, jpnj and jpnij with $jpnij < jpni \times jpnj$, leading to the elimination of $jpni \times jpnj - jpnij$ land processors.
+When those parameters are specified in module $par_oce.F90$, the algorithm in the inimpp2 routine sets each processor's parameters (nbound, nono, noea,...) so that the land-only processors are not taken into account.